 This function converts an octetstring invalue to a universal charstring by use of the given string_encoding.
 The octets are interpreted as mandated by the standardized mapping associated with the given string_encoding and the resulting characters are appended to the returned value.
 If the optional string_encoding parameter is omitted, the default value "UTF-8".

-The following values (see ISO/IEC 10646 [2]) are allowed as string_encoding actual parameters:
+The following values (see ISO/IEC 10646 [2]) are allowed as string_encoding actual parameters (for the description of the codepoints see clause 27.5):

 "UTF-8"